 Earth Day Activities for Kids

 Crafts and activities are a fun way to practice sustainability with your little ones!
 Even spending a few minutes picking up trash or finding a way to reuse something can make a big difference for our planet.
 Check out these 9 ideas for celebrating Earth Day that your whole family can enjoy together:

-1. Recycled Crafts: One man’s trash really is another man’s treasure.
-These “upcycled” crafts can teach your children how to reuse items like egg cartons or bottle caps in a fun and useful way.
+1. Recycled Crafts: Let’s turn trash into treasure!
+These upcycled crafts can teach your children how to reuse items like egg cartons or bottle caps instead of throwing them out.

-3. Earth Day Pledge: April is the perfect time to take action and commit to making the environment better one day at a time.
-Use this activity to help kids find ways they can care for our planet, like recycling or picking up litter.
+3. Earth Day Pledge: April is the perfect time to commit to caring for the environment one day at a time.
+Children can make an Earth Day pledge to find ways they can do their part, like recycling or picking up litter.

 7. Virtual Tour of the Grand Canyon: Check out this virtual field trip from the National Parks Service to view the Grand Canyon in real time and learn more about its history from the comfort of your home.

 8. PBS Earth Day Specials: Every year, PBS releases free videos about environmental topics for Earth Day.
-Watch these videos with your children to discover more about our planet and what we can do to help the world around us.
+Watch these videos with your children to discover more about our planet and what we can do to protect it.